Prostate Cancer

 • Hormonal therapy

-• Hormonal therapy (luteinizing hormone releasing hormone (LHRH) agonist or antagonist, or surgical removal of testicles (orchiectomy)).
-May be given before, during or after radiotherapy.
+• Hormonal therapy (luteinising hormone releasing hormone (LHRH) agonist or antagonist, may be given before, during or after radiotherapy.

 Management of advanced / metastatic prostate cancer